 A similar gallery to the previous but shot in a different style.
 The subject is also different, this is the seed head of a wild flower called 'Goatsbeard'.
 Semi silhouettes shot against a bright white background, creates an interesting style.
 It's as though each image has been sketched with a pencil but is actually a photograph.
 These are true macro shots.

 6: DECEMBER GRASS

 Cold frosty nights, crisp sunny mornings.
 These weather conditions often mean high pressure and high pressure normally means bright sunny days with clear blue sky.
 This is the best time to capture shots like those found in the December Grass Gallery.
 Droplets of water on icy grass form in the sun's warmth...
 (Or you could cheat, like I sometimes do, and use an atomizer spray to create water droplets in which case almost any time of the day will work.)
 The droplets create interesting patterns when backlit and captured with a shallow depth-of-field.
 Most shots in this gallery were made early one morning at a clump of grass.... somewhere, using a modified Helios 44m manual lens and Nikon DSLR hand held.

 The Florals Gallery is all about flowers.
 I'm not mad about flowers but they do make a good subject especially when there's nothing much else to shoot.
 This is a random collection of images that has accumulated with time.
 A range of styles, subjects and editing skills can be found in this gallery.
 Some shots were made indoors and some outdoors with a number of different lenses.

 Andrew's 'Monolog' was originally an idea for a whole new website containing black and white images only.
 It was decided instead to create a gallery here combining the same concept with the rest of Andrew's portfolio.
-The gallery currently contains woodland images that were mostly shot over the course of one winter (2016/17).
+The gallery currently contains a random selection of 24 monochromatic images in different styles and tones.